rust-lang/book/nostarch/chapter18.md

 > trait bounds to impose constraints on what those types must provide.
 This is
 > sometimes called *bounded parametric polymorphism*.

-Rust has chosen a different set of tradeoffs by not offering inheritance.
+Rust has chosen a different set of trade-offs by not offering inheritance.
 Inheritance is often at risk of sharing more code than necessary.
 Subclasses shouldn’t always share all characteristics of their parent class but will do so with inheritance.
 This can make a program’s design less flexible.
 It also